Nynros/InternetSecurity/README.txt

 Topic: Internet Browser
 ------------------------------
-Use the Brave-Browser, build-in privacy focused search-eengine (so no Google, Bing, etc) and build-in ad-/malware blocker - https://brave.com
+Use the Brave-Browser, build-in privacy focused search-eengine (so no Google, Bing, etc) and a build-in ad-/malware blocker - https://brave.com
 Install and make the Brave-Browser default on your pc Install and make the Brave-Browser default on smartphone/tablet (iOS and Android Apps availiable) Get started > On startup > Open the New Tab Page